LACMIP/emu/docs/_documentation/donating.md

 - Personal delivery ("hand carry") is preferred as this method minimizes the risk of damage or loss of the specimens during transit.
 - If hand carry is not an option, shipping may be acceptable in some cases. _Shipping is undertaken at the owner's risk_, and for this reason, the use of couriers (FedEx, UPS, DHL), insurance, and tracking numbers is highly encouraged.

-Please do not ship fossils via the postal service!
+Do not ship fossils via the postal service!
 Risk of damage and/or loss is high.
 {: .notice--warning}

 ## 3. Receipt
 Once the specimens are acquired by the museum, a receipt will be issued to you indicating the fossils were received.
-This document may be signed at the time of drop-off at the musuem, or may be emailed to you by our registrar to be electronically signed.
+This document may be signed at the time of drop-off, or may be emailed to you by our registrar to be electronically signed.

 ## 4. Accession
 The museum will thoroughly review the material received and its accompanying documentation.
 If necessary, more information may be requested at this time. **If it is determined that the donation 1) aligns with our mission, 2) is appropriately documented, and 3) can be satisfactorily cared for in perpetuity, a new accession**--the act of legally accepting the objects into our permanent collection--**will be initiated**.
 Paperwork will be electronically issued to the owner to electronically sign.